UK Tax Credits: Workers Credit application and calculation

 What you need on the first place:

 You will need your last years’ tax paper and an additional documentation on your employment with the salary expected also to be enlisted.
+If you dont have access to these forms then you may need to contact your employer for replacement p60 docs.

 The tax paper would first of all enlist all the below information that play the largest part in calculating the Working Tax credit: